This Stunning Lodge in Alaska Is One of the Best Places to See the Northern Lights (Video)

 Alaska Trip Planner

-If you want to see both the Sheldon Chalet (from $2,300 per person per night) and Borealis Basecamp (doubles from $389) and take the train, it’s best to fly in to Fairbanks.
-The Aurora Winter Train runs December to March, with weekend-only service in fall and spring.
+If you want to see both the Sheldon Chalet (from $2,300 per person per night) and Borealis Basecamp (doubles from $389) and take the train, it's best to fly into Fairbanks.
+The Aurora Winter Train runs November to March, with weekend-only service in fall and spring.
 Most passengers do the whole trip in one 12-hour, 356-mile shot, but the town of Talkeetna is worth a stop, especially for outdoor activities like mushing or snowmobiling.
 On Main Street, visit the Denali Brewing Co. for microbrews, Conscious Coffee for a shot of caffeine, and the Roadhouse for colossal cinnamon rolls.
-The Sheldon Chalet arranges transfers in both Talkeetna and Anchorage, so you can skip Talkeetna or the last leg of the railway, or fly in to Anchorage if you only want to stay at the chalet.
+The Sheldon Chalet arranges transfers in both Talkeetna and Anchorage, so you can skip Talkeetna or the last leg of the railway, or fly into Anchorage if you only want to stay at the chalet.